OmkarK45/backend-starter/README.md

   to warn user, write `log.warn("Foo Bar")` methods available on `log` are `warn, info, error, http`
 - nodemailer : Package used to sending Emails using SMTP protocols.
-Function to send emails is in `config/emailOptions.ts` `sendMail` requires
+Function to send emails is in `config/emailOptions.ts`
-  `from : person who is sending email, to : person to which email is sent, subject : subject of email, html: html to send in email.`
 - yup : validation library.
 Example of usage can be found at `validation/AuthValidation.ts`

 ## Environment Variables